top of page

 Construction of M8 Townhead Interchange at Castle Street, Glasgow (1966)

-Much of "old Townhead" was still standing when construction of the interchange began in late 1965.
+Much of "old" Townhead was still standing when construction of the interchange began.
 In this photo from 1966, shops and tenements can be seen at the junction of Castle Street and Parliamentary Road.
-Supports for the motorway flyover are well under construction by this stage.
+Supports for the motorway flyover are well under construction.

-As on other parts of the Inner Ring Road, the designers went to great lengths to reduce the visual impact of the new roads—clever landscaping and the compact, two level design allows Townhead to remain relatively unobtrusive given its size, importance and complexity.
+As on other parts of the Inner Ring Road, the engineers went to great lengths to reduce the visual impact of the new road.
+Clever landscaping and the compact, two level design ensures Townhead Interchange remains relatively unobtrusive given its size, importance and complexity.

-The designers and architects recognised that community severance could easily blight the local neighbourhoods, so a network of pedestrian overbridges and walkways also criss-cross the site,
+It was recognised that community severance could blight the local neighbourhood and so a network of pedestrian overbridges, underpasses and walkways were incorporated within the project from an early stage.

 Aerial photo showing construction of M8 Townhead Interchange (1966)

-This aerial photo from 1966 provides an indication of the extent of the work site.
+This aerial photo from 1966 provides an indication of the extent of the project.
 Around 50% of the interchange was constructed on empty land or on the line of the former Monkland Canal, however from Castle Street to Baird Street several properties were cleared.

-The Stage 1 contract, valued at £3.1 million, included the construction of the M8 carriageways, connections to Castle Street and Alexandra Parade and the completion of various advance and enabling works for the remaining structures.
-A variation to this contract was issued on 3rd April 1967 to include construction of the eastern part of the elevated carriageways in the Woodside section.
+The Stage 1 construction contract, valued at £3.1 million, included 5,000 feet of M8 motorway, ramps to Castle Street and Alexandra Parade, and the completion of advance works for future structures.
+A variation to the contract was issued on 3rd April 1967 to include construction of the eastern part of the Woodside Section.

-This work was awarded to Marples Ridgeway Ltd November 1965.
-Work began a few weeks later on 3rd December after a small ground-breaking ceremony attended by Willie Ross, the Secretary of State for Scotland.
-Much of the site clearance and demolition had been undertaken in advance, causing considerable changes to the character of Castle Street, Parliamentary Road, Alexandra Parade and Royston Road.
-Other enabling works, like the 1963 infill of sections of the Monkland Canal, were also complete.
+The contract was awarded to Marples Ridgeway Ltd. in November 1965.
+Work began on 3rd December following a ground-breaking ceremony attended by the Secretary of State for Scotland.
+Much site clearance and demolition had been undertaken in advance, causing considerable changes to the character of Castle Street, Parliamentary Road, Alexandra Parade and Royston Road.
+Other enabling works, including the infill of the Monkland Canal, were completed in 1963.

 Construction of M8 Townhead Interchange, Glasgow (1967)